LukasPietzschmann/boo.nvim/README.md

 	-- will be closed.
 This makes most sense when paired with -- `focus_on_open = false`
 	close_on_mouse_move = true,
+	-- When holding the cursor in the buffer, boo
+	-- will be opened.
+This makes most sense when paired with -- `focus_on_open = false`
+	open_on_mouse_hold = true,
 }
 ```